-Last Update: September 2016
+Last Update: October 2018

-List of all AIPs covered by the SR:
+Objectives of the SR:

 SR-level improvement recommendations:

 - Encourage suppliers to formally participate in the Asia Farmed Shrimp SR, to engage national governments to adopt full zonal aquaculture sector management.

 - Ask suppliers for transparency on the provinces they are sourcing shrimp from (so that FishSource assessments can be developed for relevant provinces).